places of pilgrimage

 Saint-Leonard-des-Bois

-The neighboring village of Saint-Léonard-des-Bois, a small town full of character, is not to be outdone.
-Marked by the figure of Saint Léonard de Vandoeuvre, his evangelizer, in the XNUMXth century, it attracts walkers and artists.
+The neighboring village of Saint-Léonard-des-Bois, a small town of character, is no exception.
+Marked by the figure of Saint Leonard of Vandœuvre, its evangelist in the 6th century, it has not failed to attract pilgrims, walkers, and artists.

 Place of pilgrimage of Zélie